NREL/HPC/docs/Documentation/Applications/qchem.md

 	# Start run.
 Keep restart files without intermediate temp files in directory called "my_save"
 	qchem -nt 36 job.in job.out my_save
 	```

+To run this script on Swift, the number of threads can be changed to 64.

 A large number of example Q-Chem input examples are available in `/nopt/nrel/apps/q-chem/5.3/samples`.